10+2 (TV series)

-10+2 is a children's animated series from Catalonia (Spain), produced by Accio Studios and Victory Media Group, and directed by Miquel Pujol i Lozano.
-The show debuted in 1991.
+10+2 is a children's animated television series from Catalonia, Spain, produced by Accio Studios and Victory Media Group and directed by Miquel Pujol i Lozano.
+The show debuted in September 16, 1991 and ended in January 21, 2004.

 Summary

 The series takes place in the fictional country of Numberland, centered in a school taught by the teacher Aristotle and his assistant Infinite.
-The students consist of ten living numbers from zero till nine, each with differing personalities.
+The students consist of ten living numbers from zero till nine, each with different personalities.
 The characters are mute and only communicate in vocal noises and body language.
-Throughout the episodes, every night Aristotle would narrate the day's events in flashback, with moments of counting quantities corresponding to the number characters.
-However, in the movies, all characters have full speech.
+Throughout the episode, every night, Aristotle would narrate the day's events in a flashback, with moments of counting quantities corresponding to the number characters.
+However, in the movies, the characters have full speech.